Pauan/fable-getting-started/README.md

 Downloading the project
 =======================

-Make sure you have Git installed, and then run the following command in a
+Make sure you have Git installed, and then use the following command in a
 terminal:

 ```